Interview by LUXI LAHTINEN AND MARKO SYRJALA

 What kind of memories do you have from this demo (holds up the first Legacy demo)?

-Oh wow, many memories.
-Well, it?s 20 years ago.
+Oh, wow, many memories.
+Well, it was 20 years ago.
 I remember sticking these stickers on (laughs)!

 How was it to work on this demo?